Zhongyun-Huang/Insight_project/README.md

   *The ROC curve shows a great overall prediction of my model.
   *The confusion matrix shows high sensitivity, high accuracy and acceptable precision
 ![alt text](https://github.com/Zhongyun-Huang/Insight_project/blob/master/confusion_matrix_ROC.png)

-## Visualize the top 5 colorectal caner related microbe species
+## Visualize the top 5 colorectal cancer related microbe species
-* Example visualization of microbiome abundancy
+  To give users a better sense of their gut microbiome status, I used violen plot to visualize the abundancies of the top 5 colorectal cancer species for all healthy samples in the training database.
+The blue dots highlighted on the plot show species abundancy of the particular user who updated file.
 ![alt text](https://github.com/Zhongyun-Huang/Insight_project/blob/master/gut_app/static/image/cancer.csv.png)